Nii Addy

 Nii Addy is an American neuroscientist who is an Associate Professor of Psychiatry at the Yale School of Medicine.
 His research considers the neurobiological basis of substance use disorders, depression, and anxiety.
 He has worked on various initiatives to mitigate tobacco use and addiction.

 Early life and education

-Addy earned his bachelor's degree at Duke University in 2000.
-He moved to Yale University for his doctoral studies, and graduated in 2010.
+Addy graduated from East Grand Rapid's High School in 1996.
+He then earned his bachelor's degree at Duke University in 2000 for Biology.
+He moved to Yale University for his doctoral studies, and he graduated in 2007 with a doctorate in Neuroscience.